Edited by Harry Vogt and Martina Seeber.

 Schalten Sie ab!
 Neue Musik im Radio

-When something unheard of comes on the radio, the reflex to switch off is widespread.
-New music is perceived by many as a disturbing noise.
-With the best will in the world, it cannot be listened to in passing, but demands undivided attention.
-It is all the more rewarding when you engage with it.
+When something unexpected comes on the radio, the instinct to turn it off is widespread.
+Many people perceive new music as noise.
+Even with the best will in the world, it cannot be listened to in the background; rather, it demands undivided attention.
+All the more rewarding is the experience when one engages with it.

-But where does this commitment come from?
-This book sheds light on the intensive relationship between radio and New Music, which have developed in parallel since the start of broadcasting in the early 1920s.
-The essays examine the role of radio choirs and orchestras, with a focus on the period after 1950.
-They provide insights into broadcasting rooms and sound archives.
-They take a closer look at economics, the cultural and compositional mission as well as production processes, editorial work and radio broadcasts.
+But where does this commitment stem from?
+This book sheds light on the intense relationship between radio and new music, which have developed in parallel since the start of broadcasting in the early 1920s.
+The essays examine, with a focus on the period after 1950, the role of radio choirs and orchestras.
+They offer insights into broadcast studios and sound archives.
+The book takes a closer look at economics, cultural and compositional commissions, as well as production processes, editorial work, and radio broadcasts.

 contents